tlangan1/Life-Helper-Backend/Documentation/README.md

 - I have as a goal to enable a web-like structure of connections between goals and objectives as well as between tasks and goals.
 - This is ambitious but I believe it will prove very useful.

-#### Automate Creation of Life Helper Database

-- To connect to the database using mysqlsh execute the following command
-  - `mysqlsh --mysqlx -u tlangan -h localhost -P 33060` or `mysqlsh mysql://tlangan@localhost:3306`
-  - To check the status of the connection enter `shell.status()`
-  - To exit from the session enter `\quit`
-  - To pass the password in use the following syntax `mysqlsh --mysqlx -u tlangan -p-UnderAWhiteSky1 -h localhost -P 33060`
-- To execute a file in batch mode use the following syntax: `mysqlsh --mysqlx -u tlangan -p-UnderAWhiteSky1 -h localhost -P 33060 --file [some sql file name]`.
-- I used MySQL Workbench to compare database life_helper to database t_life_helper.
-  - I used the menu option Database->Compare Schemas... but I had to open a New Modal using File->New Modal in order for the Compare Schemas options to be available.
-See `MySQL_comparison_tool_results.txt` in the schema/bootstrap directory.
-This provides a good high-level view.
-  - I then created some scripts to give me very granular information about the differences between objects in the two databases.
-I created the following scripts that can be found in the schema/bootstrap directory.
-    - p_diff_stored_procedures.sql
-    - p_diff_triggers.sql

 ### Test Driven Database Development

 #### Automate creation of test database